Death of Michael Jackson: Grief

 News of Jackson's death triggered an outpouring of grief around the world.
 Fans gathered outside the UCLA Medical Center, Neverland Ranch, his Holmby Hills home, the Hayvenhurst Jackson family home in Encino, the Apollo Theater in New York, and at Hitsville U.S.A., the old Motown headquarters in Detroit where Jackson's career began, now the Motown Museum.
 Streets around the hospital were blocked off.
 A small crowd, including the city's mayor, gathered outside Jackson's childhood home in Gary, where the flag on city hall was flown at half-staff in his honor.
 Fans in Hollywood initially gathered around the Walk of Fame star of another Michael Jackson, as they were unable to access Jackson's star, which had been temporarily covered by equipment in place for the Brüno film premiere.
 Grieving fans and memorial tributes relocated from the talk radio host's star the next day.

 From Odessa to Brussels, and beyond, fans held their own memorial gatherings.
-U.S. President Barack Obama sent a letter of condolence to the Jackson family, and the House of Representatives observed a moment of silence.
+US President Barack Obama sent a letter of condolence to the Jackson family, and the House of Representatives observed a moment of silence.
 Obama later stated that Jackson "will go down in history as one of our greatest entertainers".
 Former South African President Nelson Mandela said that Jackson's loss would be felt worldwide.

-In Japan, Internal Affairs and Communications Minister Tsutomu Sato told reporters, "I feel sad as I had watched him since he was a member of Jackson Five."
+In Japan, Internal Affairs and Communications Minister Tsutomu Sato told reporters, "I feel sad as I had watched him since he was a member of Jackson Five [sic]."
 Defense Minister Yasukazu Hamada credited him with building a generation with his music.
 Health Minister Yōichi Masuzoe called the death an "extremely tragic loss".

+In South Korea, Kim Dae-jung the president of the country from 1998 to 2003, said, “We lost a hero of the world.”

 In the United Kingdom, Prime Minister Gordon Brown's spokesperson said: "This is very sad news for the millions of Michael Jackson fans in Britain and around the world."
 Conservative opposition leader David Cameron said: "I know Michael Jackson's fans in Britain and around the world will be sad today.
 Despite the controversies, he was a legendary entertainer."

-Russian fans gathered outside the U.S. Embassy in Moscow to mourn.
+Russian fans gathered outside the US Embassy in Moscow to mourn.
 French Minister of Culture Frédéric Mitterrand, said, "We all have a Michael Jackson within."
 Elizabeth Taylor, a long-time friend, said that she could not imagine life without him.
 Liza Minnelli told CBS, "When the autopsy comes, all hell's going to break loose, so thank God we're celebrating him now."
 His sister La Toya stated that his daughter said he was being overworked.
 La Toya was quoted as saying, "She said, 'No, you don't understand.
 They kept working him and Daddy didn't want that, but they worked him constantly'.
 I felt so bad."